Rémi Feuillet

 Rémi Feuillet (born 22 December 1992) is a Mauritian judoka.

 Feuillet was introduced to Judo by his father Frédéric who is a former national technical director of the Mauritian judo team.
 He is based in France and lives in Val-d'Oise and trains in Villiers-le-Bel.

 Feuillet won four consecutive bronze medals at the African Judo Championships and finished seventh at the 2021 World Judo Championships.
 He was selected to compete at the 2020 Summer Games and drawn against Shoichiro Mukai in the first round.

+At the 2026 Commonwealth Games Feuillet won the gold medal in the men's 90 kg event.